-The TRANSPORTATION IMPROVEMENT PROGRAM (TIP) is a six-year

-financial program that describes the schedule for obligating federal funds to state and local transportation projects.
+The TRANSPORTATION IMPROVEMENT PROGRAM (TIP) is a six-year financial program that describes the schedule for obligating federal funds to state and local transportation projects.
 The TIP contains projects and funding information for all modes of transportation including highways and transit.
-State, regional, and local transportation agencies update the program each year to reflect priority projects in the CLRP.
+The TIP is formally updated every two years, however state, regional and local transportation agencies frequently amend or modify the TIP as priorities arise.